thiagoferrax/package-challenge/README.md

 ## About

+The assignment:
-Assignment: send a friend a package with different things.
-Each thing has an index, weight and cost, and the package has a weight limit.
-The goal is to select the things maximizing the total cost and according to the package limit.
+- Solve the package algorithm - send a friend a package with different items.
+Each item has an index, weight and cost, and the package has a weight limit.
+The goal is to select the things maximizing the total cost, respecting the package limit.

 The main requirements that guided the design and implementation of package-challenge: